Skip to Main Content

 National Suicide Prevention Month & National Recovery Month

-Free Contact Hours for APNA Members through October 10:
+FOR PMH NURSES AND FREE for APNA Members through October 5:

-• COMING SOON: Population-focused modules are in development to supplement the certificate program and provide specific suicide prevention considerations and strategies.
+• MORE POPULATION FOCUSED MODELS: APNA Suicide Prevention Courses to supplement the certificate program and provide specific suicide prevention considerations and strategies.

-• UPCOMING POSITION ON YOUTH SUICIDE PREVENTION: The APNA Youth Suicide Prevention Workgroup is working on an APNA position that holistically addresses the issue of youth suicide prevention and the role of the psychiatric-mental health nurse in it.
-APNA member and expert in suicide prevention and child & adolescent mental health Jamie Zelazny is chairing the group.
+• POSITION ON YOUTH SUICIDE PREVENTION: The APNA Youth Suicide Prevention Workgroup created the APNA Youth Suicide Prevention Position that holistically addresses the issue of youth suicide prevention and the role of the psychiatric-mental health nurse in it.

 Build a strong foundation with these core resources: